PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Now, when you submit the form, you should see our data console logged in our frontend via our `console.log(formState);` that we have in our `SignupForm.tsx` file.
+When you submit the form, you should see our data console logged in our frontend via our `console.log(formState);` that we have in our `SignupForm.tsx` file.

 ![008-data-front-end](./images/008-data-front-end.png)

-This is great, we are able to pass data to our `server action` and return data back via `useFormState`.
+This is great.
+We are able to pass data to our `server action` and return it via `useFormState`.

-Before seeing how we can submit our form and sign in via our Strapi backend, let's take a look how we can handle form validation with **Zod**.
+Before we see how to submit our form and sign in via our Strapi backend, let's examine how to handle form validation with Zod.

 ## Form Validation In Next.js with Zod

-You can learn more about **Zod** on there website [here](https://zod.dev).
+You can learn more about **Zod** on their website [here](https://zod.dev).

-**Zod** is a validation library that's designed for use with both TypeScript and JavaScript.
+**Zod** is a validation library designed for use with TypeScript and JavaScript.

-It offers an expressive syntax for creating complex validation schemas.
-This makes Zod particularly useful for validating user-generated data, such as information submitted through forms or received from API requests, to ensure the data aligns with the expected structures and types of your application.
+It offers an expressive syntax for creating complex validation schema, which makes Zod particularly useful for validating user-generated data, such as information submitted through forms or received from API requests, to ensure the data aligns with your application's expected structures and types.

-Let's take a look how we can add **Zod** validation for our forms.
-We are going to choose to do the validation inside of our `server action`.
+Let's examine how we can add Zod validation for our forms.
+We will choose to do the validation inside of our `server action`.

 Let's start by installing **Zod** with the following command.